 - Purchase the complete Expat Arrivals Vienna Guide (PDF)

-Balancing expectations when moving to a new city can be daunting and moving to Austria's capital is no exception.
-For those expats wondering about what life in the City of Music is really like, here's a list of pros and cons to consider before moving to Vienna.
+Balancing expectations when moving to a new city can be daunting, and moving to Austria's capital is no exception.
+For those expats wondering about what life in the City of Music is really like, we've put together a list of pros and cons to consider before moving to Vienna.

 Transport in Vienna